Dealing with Finances after Divorce

 Divorce is a difficult process for everyone involved, and one of the trickiest areas to navigate can be the separation of finances post-divorce.
 It can be even harder if you’re representing yourself in court without a solicitor or barrister.

-If you’ve got a financial hearing coming up and you’re representing yourself in court, you might be wondering how to prepare your own financial paperwork.
-Perhaps you’re worrying about messing it up and jeopardising your case, or you’re just not sure where to begin.
+If you’ve got a financial hearing coming up and you’re representing yourself, you might be wondering how to prepare your own financial paperwork.
+Perhaps you’re worried about messing it up and jeopardising your case, or you’re just not sure where to begin.

-If that’s you, read on for some tips and advice on how to prepare for a financial hearing when you’re self-representing in court.
+If that’s you, read on for some tips and advice on how to prepare for a financial hearing when you’re representing yourself.

-You then start your claim by completing and issuing a Form A: Notice of [intention to proceed with] an application for a financial order, after which both parties will receive a Notice of First Appointment from the court containing key actions they must complete and dates to adhere to.
+You then start your claim by completing and issuing a Form A: Notice of [intention to proceed with] an Application for a Financial Order, after which both parties will receive a Notice of First Appointment from the court containing key actions they must complete and dates you both must adhere to.

-Prior to the first hearing, both parties will complete Form E: Financial Settlement for a financial order/for financial relief after an overseas divorce.
-This form outlines your financial situation, including jobs and income, savings, debt, expenditure, pensions and any assets that you own such as property.
-It needs to be supported by evidence such as bank statements and wage slips, and once complete a copy will be sent to each other and to the court.
-In the form both parties must fully disclose their situation, and withholding information can have serious consequences.
-It is an important form to complete correctly.
+Before the first hearing, both parties will complete Form E: Financial Settlement for a Financial Order/for Financial Relief after an Overseas Divorce.
+This form outlines your financial situation, including jobs and income, savings, debt, expenditure, pensions, and any assets that you own such as property.
+The form needs to be supported by evidence such as bank statements and wage slips, and, once complete, each party must send a copy to the other party and to the court.
+On the form, both parties must fully disclose their situation.
+Withholding information can have serious consequences so it is an important form to complete correctly.

-The FDA will then go ahead and can be used as a FDR in straightforward cases.
-If things are not so simple and there are disputes, you will need to prepare for a FDR.
+The FDA will then go ahead.
+In straightforward cases, the FDA can progress immediately to an FDR in straightforward cases.
+That is, the same court hearing can be changed from the FDA to the FDR.
+If things are not so simple and there are disputes, you will need to prepare for an FDR.

 Most often any contentious issues are resolved at the FDR, but it may be necessary to set a date for a Final Hearing, which takes the form of a trial where the judge will listen to the evidence produced by both parties and make a decision.

-When people divorce they often worry that their ex spouse won’t disclose information fully and unfortunately this is often the case.
-That is why the questionnaire you prepare for the First Hearing is so important.
-Often the case will go to a Second Hearing (FDR) as parties are not willing to give up or share assets or income, and it can be a draining process for everyone involved.
+When people divorce, they often worry that their ex-spouse won’t fully disclose information about their assets and, unfortunately, this is often the case.
+That is why the questionnaire you prepare for the first hearing is so important.
+Often, the case will go to a second hearing (FDR) as it is common for one or both parties to be willing to give up or share assets or income.
+It can be a draining process for everyone involved.

 Another way of exposing this is to look for money going into and out of a bank account provided by your ex, but which isn’t being used to pay important bills.
 You’ll know this as those bills won’t be shown in the transactions.
 This is important as it is unlikely these bills would be paid using cash, so if they are not shown in this bank account they must be coming out of another account.

-Sometimes directors of limited companies will claim a low salary, and to combat this you can request copies of bank loans and Hire Purchase Agreements which will show the actual income they used for these applications.
+Sometimes directors of limited companies will claim a low salary, and to combat this you can request copies of bank loans and Hire Purchase Agreements which will show the actual income they stated when they applied for the loans.

-So, there are ways to prove that your ex spouse is being untruthful or not fully disclosing information, which may have consequences for them in court and benefit you.
+So, there are ways to prove that your ex-spouse is being untruthful or not fully disclosing information and this may have consequences for them in court and benefit you.

-If you want to learn more about how to prepare your own financial paperwork and how to represent yourself in financial hearings I run a course which goes into this in a lot more depth.
+If you want to learn more about how to prepare your own financial paperwork and how to represent yourself in financial hearings, I run a useful online short course which goes into this in more depth.
 The course looks at ways to expose financial lies and how to complete all the relevant forms correctly to maximise the chance of you getting the outcome you want.